swionrdhw/m3b-examples/m3b_test_button/README.md

 ## Blueprint

-The manual uplink has the MPF = 0 and sends an increasing message number.
+The manual uplink has the MPF = 0 and sends an increasing message number and the data from the acceleration sensor to determine the device orientation.
 The downlink sends the RSSI, SNR, eqSNR and timestamp of the preceding uplink.
 See [Blueprint](../m3b_demo_blueprint.txt).

 The periodic uplink has the MPF = 194 and also sends an increasing message number.
 It is a separate message number from the one used in the manually triggered uplinks.

 The GPS tracker payload uses the MPF = 193 and sends the information if a valid fix is available and the number of sattelites used.
-If a fix is available it also sends the position and accuracy.
+If a fix is available it also sends the latest position, accuracy and speed.

-## Node Red
+## Backend

-On the mioty base station, this [Node Red flow](../node_red_flow.json) creates the downlink containing the needed data to display the signal quality.
+The funcionality to send back the downlink on the manual uplink and to store the sent uplinks for later evaluation must be implemented in the backend.
+This [Node Red flow](../node_red_flow.json) creates the downlink containing the needed data to display the signal quality.

+TODO: Refer to CenterBox?